fieldtrip/website/tutorial/mvpa_light.md

 This tutorial builds on skills acquired in the [preprocessing](/tutorial/preprocessing), [event related averaging](/tutorial/eventrelatedaveraging) and [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorials.

-Statistics are called *metrics* in MVPA-Light.
-See [classifier performance metrics](https://github.com/treder/MVPA-Light/blob/master/README.md#classifier-performance-metrics) for a full overview over the currently available statistics.

 ## Procedure

 We will use classifiers to analyze the [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip) which